TERREMEMBER/znbase/docs/content/stable/deploy/public-clouds/aws/manual-deployment.md

 #### Set ulimits

-To ensure proper ulimit settings needed for YugabyteDB, add these lines to `/etc/security/limits.conf` (or appropriate location based on your OS).
+To ensure proper ulimit settings needed for ZNbaseDB, add these lines to `/etc/security/limits.conf` (or appropriate location based on your OS).

 ```
 *       -       core    unlimited